MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 This lets us define sophisticated query components and remix them in creative ways.

-### Lifting Julia Functions
+### Lifting Functions

-Any Julia function could be integrated into a DataKnots query.
+Any function could be integrated into a DataKnots query.
 Consider the function `double(x)` that, when applied to a `Number`, produces a `Number`:

     double(x) = 2x
     double(3) #-> 6

 What we want is an analogue to `double` which, instead of operating on numbers, operates on queries.
 Such functions are called query *combinators*.
-We can convert any Julia function to a query combinator by passing the function and its arguments to `Lift`.
+We can convert any function to a combinator by passing the function and its arguments to `Lift`.

     Double(X) = Lift(double, (X,))

-For a query `X`, the query `Double(X)` evaluates `X` and then runs its output through `double`.
+In this case, `double` expects a scalar value.
+Therefore, for a query `X`, the combinator `Double(X)` evaluates `X` and then runs each output element though `double`.
 Thus, the query `Double(It)` would simply double its input.

     void[Lift(1:3) >> Double(It)]
     #=>